ryanstraits/ryanstraits.github.io/_posts/2008-07-26-the-pushpull-of-givetake.md

 [dismounts soapbox]

 Ok where was I?
 Re-evaluation, that's right.
 I'm re-evaluating things.
 A few posts ago I talked about rediscovering what it means to truly love God.
-A post and a half ago i discussed this thing of church/Christianity and what I feel God intended it to be.
+A post and a half ago I discussed this thing of church/Christianity and what I feel God intended it to be.

 More recently I've been thinking a lot about this thing of friendships and how funny they are if you sit back and think about them.
 We let these random people (that we're in no way related to) into our sick little lives and give them varying degrees of exposure to our truest selves.
 It's frightening, actually.
 And probably why I'm so reticent to reveal too much of my inner workings on this here interweb (verdict's still out on whether you all are friend or foe just yet, sorry).